South Africa mulls options on ICC arrest warrant for potential visitor Putin | Law-Order

 - South Africa

-South Africa is mulling its options over an International Criminal Court (ICC) arrest warrant for Russian President Vladimir Putin should he accept an invitation to a BRICS summit in August, a government official said on Wednesday.
+South Africa is mulling its options over an International Criminal Court (ICC) arrest warrant for Russian President Vladimir Putin should he accept an invitation to a BRICS summit in August, a South African government official said.
 A member of the ICC, South Africa would theoretically be required to arrest Putin under the warrant issued in March by the court, which accused him of the war crime of forcibly deporting children from Russian-occupied territory in Ukraine.

 Moscow denies the allegations.
-However, South Africa had on Jan.
+A senior Russian official also poured cold water on the idea of moving the summit to China.
+South Africa had on Jan.
 25 already invited Putin to the Aug.
 22-24 meeting in Johannesburg of BRICS leaders of emerging economies, comprising Brazil, Russia, India, China and South Africa.

 "There has been no firm decision," said Zane Dangor, director-general of the department of international relations, adding that ministers assigned to the matter would soon meet to consider a report setting out the options.
-One option gaining traction among South African officials would be to ask the group's previous chair China to host the summit, said a senior government official, who spoke on condition of anonymity.
+One option gaining traction among South African officials would be to ask the group's previous chair China to host the summit, a senior government official, who spoke on condition of anonymity, said on Wednesday.

-Asked whether Putin would attend the gathering, the Kremlin said on Tuesday that Russia would take part at the "proper level".
-Former President Thabo Mbeki, whose views on international relations hold a lot of sway among government officials, said in a May 25 interview with radio station 702 that the summit was unlikely to take place in South Africa.
+Russian Deputy Foreign Minister Sergei Ryabkov said on Thursday that reports the BRICS summit would be relocated to China from South Africa were fake, Interfax reported.
+The Kremlin had said on Tuesday that Russia would take part at the "proper level".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)